michelelucente/PEANUTS/README.md

-# solar-nu-flux
+# PEANUTS: Propagation and Evolution of Active NeUTrinoS
-A tool to compute the solar neutrino flux at Earth as function of mixing parameters
+A software for the automatic computation of solar neutrino flux and its propagation within Earth